igemsoftware2020/ClusteRsy-Linkoping/README.md

   app_servr$loaded <- con
 ```
 Now you are done.
 Please note that the setting up a new database might take a couple of minutes.

+### __Background picture__
+Once you have pulled the repo to your local machine, please visit the ./inst/app/www folder and unzip the front_page1.rar file for the full experience!

 __MODifieR__